Kafka or Azure Event Hub#

 When using the Azure Event Hub, the configuration requires a Shared Access Key to be placed it in the password field of the configuration.
 Additionally, you must use at least a Standard tier of your service bus to enable ingesting data using Kafka producer.

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="$ConnectionString" password="Endpoint=sb://<service bus namespace>.servicebus.windows.net/;SharedAccessKeyName=XXXXXX;SharedAccessKey=XXXXXX";

 Use the Test event handler-option to validate the configuration of the Kafka integration before creating the event handler.

-Click Next step and Add event handler to create the event handler.
+To create the event handler, click Next step and Add event handler.

 If the integration is setup correct, the device events are received in your Kafka cluster or Azure Event Hub.